 Here are the 3 steps I used, to totally eliminate the negative impact of criticism.

-1. Consider their motivation
+1. Deal with criticism by considering their motivation

-Even if someone is negatively criticising you because they hope it will help you improve, it’s to satisfy their desire to help.
+Even if someone is criticising you because they hope it will help you improve, it’s to satisfy their desire to help.

 So, whatever the intention, criticism is always about the critic!